powsybl/powsybl-diagram/docs/network_area_diagrams/layout/atlas2Parameters.md

-# Other layout parameters
+# Atlas2 parameters

 Apart from using layoutParameters, more parameters can be set by using the parameters from diagram-util.
 This is currently only available with Atlas2 (and not with basic force layout).

-Parameters can be built as follows:
+Atlas2 parameters can be built as follows:

 ```java
 Atlas2Parameters atlas2Parameters = new Atlas2Parameters.Builder()